New South Wales Standard suburban carriage stock: History

-As built, the standard cars were painted in Tuscan red and russet with yellow pin striping.
-In the 1940s, that was changed to Tuscan red with buff lining.
-In 1957, the livery was changed to plain Tuscan red, which many cars retained until their withdrawal.
 From 1973, the livery became Public Transport Commission blue and white, before that was superseded by Indian red in 1976.
 The original cream and brown interiors were repainted in two-tone green, but that was not done to all cars.
 Overhauls of the stock continued up until 1988, with some receiving sliding aluminium Beclawat windows to alleviate rust problems.
-A few cars also received Airmate pantographs, replacing the original Dorman Long pantographs.
+In 1957, the livery was changed to plain Tuscan red, which many cars retained until their withdrawal.